Mental Illness Symptoms, Causes and Types

 The diagnosis includes physical examination, blood test, laboratory tests and a questionnaire.

-With the help of a questionnaire, a doctor can understand the thoughts of a person and how we respond and react to certain events and scenarios.
+With the help of a questionnaire, a doctor can understand the thoughts of a person and how they respond and react to certain events and scenarios.

 How does a doctor treat mental health illness?

-Treatment for mental health disorders is from person to person.
-One size fits all approach is not applicable to treating mental health.
+Treatment for mental health disorders varies from person to person.
+A one-size-fits-all approach is not applicable to treating mental health.

 After various examinations, a doctor will figure out ways to combine treatments and medications in various approaches to provide optimal treatment for mental illness.